- The main advantages of higher education in Europe

 The vast majority of European universities accept students from 18 years and older, without exception.
 If you are 16-17 years old, do not lose a year: go through the preparatory course, and, perhaps, it will even be able to give you benefits and some bonuses for long-expected enrollment.

-In Russia, schoolchildren study in the general education system for 11 years, whereas in Europe, 12-13 classes are accepted.
+In some countries, students study in the general education system for 11 years, whereas in Europe, 12-13 classes are accepted.
 The missing "school" years as well as time can be dialed, having passed the preparatory course.

 - The student is not ready for life and study in another country

-A good option for primary language training will be summer or seasonal camps for children and adolescents .
-This is an excellent opportunity to improve the language skills, get acquainted with the culture and traditions of the chosen country - all training takes place in an unobtrusive, dynamic and interactive atmosphere.
+A good option for primary language education will be summer or seasonal camps for children and adolescents.
+This is an excellent opportunity to improve the language skills, get acquainted with the culture and traditions of the chosen country - all education takes place in an unobtrusive, dynamic and interactive atmosphere.
 For students of summer language camps and schools, a huge number of fun activities, excursions, sports and creative circles and sections are organized.

-If you are preparing, for example, to study in a master's program or an MBA program - business courses will be useful to you .
-In the process of training, you not only significantly improve your language skills, but also acquire useful skills necessary for a career in business and finance:
+If you are preparing, for example, to study in a master's program or an MBA program - business courses will be useful to you.
+In the process of education, you not only significantly improve your language skills, but also acquire useful skills necessary for a career in business and finance:

 - Telephone ethics